The Mandelbulb

 ↗ Click to open in the Mandelbrot viewer.

 But how do we extend this to three dimensions?
 Complex numbers have no equivalent in three dimensions.
 (The "next" set of numbers is quaternions, which exist in 4D.
-The Mandelbrot formula can be calculated and projected into 3D.
+The Mandelbrot formula can be calculated in 4D and projected into 3D.
 Unfortunately, the fractal is mostly a blob of whipped cream, and not the majestic maze of swirls and curls it is in 2D.)

 ↗ Click to open in the Mandelbulb viewer.